Certora/Documentation/docs/prover/techniques/index.md

  - Generate two new CFGs, we call them *splits*; both splits are copies of the original CFG, except that in the first (second) split, the edge to the first (second) successor has been removed.
-The algorithm also removes all nodes and edges that become unreachable through the initial edge removal.
+The algorithm also removes all nodes and edges that become unreachable through the removal of the edge.

 ```{figure} split-step.png
 :name: single_split()